shrinidhi1994/stockmonitor/README.md

 Helped write Python script to make API calls and communicate with ESP module | Helped with hardware setup and wiring|Wrote the original python test script
 Solved inability to read stock related responses from ESP | Helped identify Intrinio as our goto API data server, and how to format JSON calls | Integrated the keyboard and wifi communication threads on the PIC
-Designed the UI | Helped with UI design | Debugged minor issues during integration Structured code to make it easier to follow and less prone to error | Helped debug configuration thread |
-Added error handling for faulty or broken API Calls ||
+Designed the UI | Helped with UI design | Debugged minor issues during integration Structured code to make it easier to follow and less prone to error | Helped debug configuration thread | Web development Added error handling for faulty or broken API Calls ||

 ## Appendix F: References